craigbuckler/oldpines2025/src/content/02_restaurant/01_reserve-table.md

 </div>

-*We are committed to protecting your personal details.
-Please [refer to our privacy policy](--ROOT--privacy/) for more information.*

-## Opening Times
+## Restaurant Opening Times

+Unfortunately, we do not serve lunch.
 We are open for tea, coffee, drinks, and cakes all day in the lounge and restaurant area.
-No booking required.
+No booking is required.

-**Afternoon tea** including sandwiches, scones, and homemade cakes is available for &pound;20 per person.
+**Afternoon tea** including sandwiches, scones, and homemade cakes is available for &pound;25 per person.
 Please book at least 24 hours in advance.

 **Dinner** is served from 6:00pm to 8:00pm.
-Residents will always be guaranteed a table although it is advisable book if you wish to dine at a specific time.
+Residents are guaranteed a table, although we advise you to book if you wish to dine at a specific time.

 *Please view our sample menus...*